KWHYTHUB/loader/lilac/src/hook/readme.md

 ### Abstract

 Currently, the hooking mechanisms used by most mod developers is ugly, inconsistent, error-prone, and incompatible.
-The Geode hooking library shall be created in a way that makes it very hard for developers to make common mistakes and look similar to actual C++ source code, rather than using C function pointers and ugly syntax.
+The Sapphire hooking library shall be created in a way that makes it very hard for developers to make common mistakes and look similar to actual C++ source code, rather than using C function pointers and ugly syntax.
 The API should be concise, without requiring extra steps in order to enable a hook after creating it.
 In addition, it should allow for easy interoperability between in-game modifications without hook conflicts.

 ### Design

-The Geode hooking library shall be implemented using trap instructions and subroutine concepts: "trap hooking".
+The Sapphire hooking library shall be implemented using trap instructions and subroutine concepts: "trap hooking".
 The advantage of this approach is that:
 - Trap exceptions and subroutining are available on all major CPU architectures, as they are useful for debugging and writing maintainable code.